 For more than a decade, Gini has helped support the work of The Grand through a variety of administrative roles like keeping track of finances and accounting, and providing customer service to our members.

-Ken volunteered here for two years before being hired as a House Manager in 2017 and loves what The Grand stand for.
+Ken volunteered here for two years before being hired as a House Manager in 2017 and then took on the volunteer coordinating role in 2019 and loves what The Grand stands for.
 An engineer in his previous work, Ken uses his eye for order to ensure that you have a great experience from the time you enter our doors to when the credits roll.

 Justin Smith, House Manager

 You may have seen Justin at the coffee shop next to us before he became a House Manager in March 2018.
 Justin’s favorite part of the job, outside of meeting and working with volunteers, is hearing what people think of films as they are leaving the theater.
 Don’t be afraid to tell Justin what you thought of a film if you see him working Monday and Tuesday nights!
 The rest of the week he can be found serving up fair trade coffee at Manifesto Coffee in the Hilltop neighborhood.

 Naarah has been watching films at The Grand for the last 20 years and joined our team as a House Manager in February 2018.
 She loves that her job helps showcase exceptional independent films and community activities that further the creative spirit of the local film industry.
 A part of the local industry herself, Naarah does theatrical costuming work for local theater companies, and when she is not at The Grand, you can visit her at the boutique and textile maker space she runs in downtown Tacoma!

 Pat.c worked as a projectionist at a number of movie theaters in Texas before joining The Grand.
 She also worked as an engraver.
 When she mentions it, a surprising amount of people say that they envision her chiseling away at marble tombstones.
 Sometimes she doesn’t correct them.